 Karaoke Kelli will emcee this fun and unique gathering, perfect for performers and spectators alike!

-You can sing (karaoke, acapella, or with an instrument), perform stand-up or spoken word, recite poetry, play an instrument, lip-sync, dance, act out a scene, read a short story, or share any type of performance.
+You can sing (karaoke, acapella, or with an instrument), perform stand-up or spoken word, recite poetry, play an instrument, lip-sync, dance, act out a scene, read a short story, or share any type of performance in a safe space with an encouraging audience.
 You’ll have a safe space and encouraging audience.

 Or just kick back in the Zoom Lounge and enjoy the entertainment!